diffblue/cbmc/doc/cprover-manual/modeling-assumptions.md

 }
 ```

-The function above returns the desired integer from 1 to 100.
+This function returns the desired integer from 1 to 100.
 You must
 ensure that the condition given as an assumption is actually satisfiable
-by some nondeterministic choice, or otherwise the model checking step
+by some nondeterministic choice, otherwise the model checking step
 will pass vacuously.

-Also note that assumptions are never retroactive: They only affect
+Also note that assumptions are never retroactive.
+They only affect
 assertions (or other properties) that follow them in program order.
 This
 is best illustrated with an example.
-In the following fragment, the
+In the following fragment the
 assumption has no effect on the assertion, which means that the
 assertion will fail: